Merkoba/Meltdown/README.md

 You will need some models to play with.

-Here's a small ones you can use:
+Here's a small one you can use:

 https://huggingface.co/TheBloke/dolphin-2_6-phi-2-GGUF